lavanet/lava/x/epochstorage/README.md

-	IPPORT        string   // the ip and port where the consumer can access the provider Geolocation   int32    // the geolocation of the endpoint Addons        []string // the supported addons of the endpoint ApiInterfaces []string // the supported interfaces by the enpoint Extensions    []string // the supported extensions of the endpoint }
+	IPPORT        string   // the ip and port where the consumer can access the provider Geolocation   int32    // the geolocation of the endpoint Addons        []string // the supported addons of the endpoint ApiInterfaces []string // the supported interfaces by the endpoint Extensions    []string // the supported extensions of the endpoint }
 ```